WebDevStudios/constant-contact-forms/readme.txt

 * Fixed: Conflicts with other plugins using the Constant Contact PHP SDK.
 * Fixed: Added honeypot-style spam prevention on forms.
 * Fixed: Removed anonymous function usage in widget to prevent potential errors.
+* Fixed: Hardened up helper function in cases where internal function does not exist.

 = 1.2.1 =
 * Fixed: Re-show sections of "Publish" metabox incorrectly hidden for post types outside Constant Contact Forms.